 HOLLYWOOD v.
 BOLLYWOOD: COPYRIGHT INFRINGEMENT

-This post has been authored by Nandini Modi, a fourth-year student of B.B.A.LL.B.
-(Hons.) at Jindal Global Law School.
+This post under the RFMLR Blog Series on Evolving Landscape of Intellectual Property Rights is authored by Nandini Modi, a fourth-year student of B.B.A.LL.B.
+(Hons.) at Jindal Global Law School, Sonipat.

 The Indian Hindi-language film industry, Bollywood, is one of the largest film industries in the world and has been growing both commercially and culturally.
 It has managed to maintain a stronghold on its global audience through its engaging content.
 However, the industry has been plagued with numerous allegations suggesting the problem of unauthorised copying of Hollywood films.
 Such films are either labelled as adaptations or as being inspired from Western movies.
 This article aims to analyse whether Bollywood writers/producers infringe upon the copyright of the Hollywood production houses while making remakes of Hollywood films in a strictly Indian context.